zjma/poker-dapp/readme.md

 if the target user didn't provide a valid transformation in time, or the threshold scalar multiplication failed, anyone can send a transaction to:
-- mark this private dealing failed;
+- mark this private dealing as failed;
 - report the culprits to the caller.

 Reference implementation: [contract/reencryption.move](https://github.com/zjma/poker-dapp/blob/main/contract/sources/reencryption.move).